rucio/rucio.github.io/README.md

-# website
+# The Rucio public website

-The Rucio public website
+This webpage is public on http://rucio.cern.ch/